-Most anything that can ship via truckload can be shipped intermodal.
-Here are some qualifiers on if your shipments make sense to ship intermodal:
+Almost anything that can ship via truckload can be shipped intermodal.
+Here are some qualifiers on whether your shipments make sense to ship intermodal:

-- You have long distance shipments, over 300 miles.
+· You have long-distance shipments, over 750 miles.

 If any of the above qualifiers sound like you and your freight shipments, read on to learn about some of the benefits of switching up to intermodal shipping for your transportation.

 A single train can move a load size equal to 280 truckloads.
 Essentially, you have an entire fleet at your disposal.
-High volume shipments meet maximum efficiency when shipping intermodal.
-This can save you time and money by reducing costs on fuel and labor.
+As a result, high-volume shipments meet maximum efficiency when shipping intermodal.
+This can save you time and money by reducing fuel and labor costs.

-Most people wouldn’t imagine intermodal being quick enough.
-Not too long ago, it would take about two weeks for a coast-to-coast shipment.
-Now, it only takes about seven days.
+Most people wouldn’t imagine intermodal shipping being quick enough.
+Not too long ago, a coast-to-coast shipment would take about two weeks.
+Now, it only takes about seven to 10 days, depending on the lane.
 If your delivery date is more flexible and not immediate, intermodal can make sense for your shipments.
-Additionally, intermodal sees less disruptions, making it more reliable than truckload.
-Intermodal does not have to worry about traffic patterns, weigh stations, check points, or other issues compared to trucking.
+Additionally, intermodal sees fewer disruptions, making it more reliable than truckload.
+Intermodal does not have to worry about traffic patterns, weigh stations, checkpoints, or other issues compared to trucking.

-Intermodal is more fuel efficient than trucking.
-More product can be delivered through one mode and with less fuel.
-A train can move almost 500 miles on a single gallon of diesel fuel.
+Intermodal is more fuel-efficient than trucking since more products can be moved almost 500 miles on a single gallon of diesel fuel.
 According to the Environmental Protection Agency (EPA), replacing Over-The-Road shipments exceeding 1,000 miles with intermodal shipping reduces greenhouse gas emissions by 65 percent.
 Additionally, better fuel efficiency means savings on shipping costs.

 When choosing to ship intermodal, shippers have far less exposure to roadway collisions, which means less chance of damage to your product.
 The risk of damage is also lowered because freight is loaded onto containers and not directly handled when changing between truck and rail.
-Theft concerns are reduced as railyards are constantly monitored and no one can go in or out without documentation.
+In addition, theft concerns are reduced as railyards are constantly monitored and no one can go in or out without documentation.

 If you’re seeking to increase efficiencies in your supply chain logistics and transportation, intermodal is one mode to highly consider.
-The idea of using intermodal shipping over truckload can be intimidating and choosing an experience and knowledgeable provider, such as Trinity Logistics, can make the change an easy one.
+The idea of using intermodal shipping over truckload can be intimidating, but choosing an experienced and knowledgeable provider, such as Trinity Logistics, can make the change an easy one.